 • Type 2 diabetes: This type of diabetes develops in older age, usually above 40, typically among those who are obese or are genetically predisposed to it.
 The Diabetes Risk Calculator uses genetic data and lifestyle-related date to calculate the possibility of development for this type of diabetes.

-• Gestational diabetes: This type of diabetes is develops during pregnancy, usually in the last stage of pregnancy.
-Of course care should be taken here, as well, and medical attention is required.
+• Gestational diabetes: This type of diabetes develops during pregnancy, usually in the last stage of pregnancy.
+Of course, care should be taken here, as well, and medical attention is required.
 This type of diabetes normally goes away after giving birth but women who had it are more likely to develop type 2 diabetes in the future.

 The general symptoms of diabetes might be: constant thirst, fatigue, constant hunger combined with weight loss and increased urination.

 3. What is the normal blood glucose level?

 Generally, a blood glucose level of 4–6 mmol/l is evaluated as normal.
 It is important that these values must be measured before eating.